-Composite scores were calculated for the set of items corresponding to Engaging in STEM Practices in JSS.
+Composite scores4 were calculated for the set of items corresponding to Engaging in STEM Practices in JSS5.
 Response categories were converted to a scale of 1="Not at all" to 5="Every day" and the average across all items in the scale was calculated.
 The composite score was used to test whether there were differences in student experiences by AEOP defined underrepresented status (U2), and all subgroups that make up U2 (gender, race/ethnic group, school location, FARMS, ELL, and college first generation).
 Significant differences by race/ethnicity and FARMS status were found in Engaging in STEM Practices in JSS.
-Minority students reported a significantly greater impact compared to non-minority students (effect size is medium; d=0.738), and students who received free/reduced lunch in school reported significantly
+Minority students reported a significantly greater impact compared to non-minority students (effect size is medium; d=0.738)6, and students who received free/reduced lunch in school reported significantly greater engagement compared to students who do not receive free/reduced lunch (effect size is large; d=823)7.

-&lt;sup>6 Independent samples t-test for JSS STEM Practices by race/ethnicity: t(33)=2.12, p=.041, two-tailed.
+7 Independent samples t-test for JSS STEM Practices by FARMS: t(34)=2.40, p=.022, two-tailed.

-&lt;sup>4 Using multiple statistical tests on related outcomes requires the use of a Type I error rate adjustment to reduce the likelihood of false positives (i.e., detecting a difference when one does not truly exist).
+4 Using multiple statistical tests on related outcomes requires the use of a Type I error rate adjustment to reduce the likelihood of false positives (i.e., detecting a difference when one does not truly exist).
 However, Type I error rate adjustments lead to a reduction in statistical power (i.e., the ability to detect a difference if it does exist).
 The use of a composite score helps avoid both of these problems by reducing the total number of statistical tests used.
 In addition, composite scores are typically more reliable than individual questionnaire items.

-&lt;sup>5 The Cronbach's alpha reliability for the 16 Engaging in STEM Practices in JSS items was 0.903.
+5 The Cronbach's alpha reliability for the 16 Engaging in STEM Practices in JSS items was 0.903.